pharmaverse/admiral/tests/testthat/_snaps/assertions.md

       check_unit("month")
     Condition
       Error in `check_unit()`:
       !
-Argument `duration_unit` must be a scalar of class <character> and equal to one of "years", "months", "weeks", "days", "hours", "minutes", or "seconds".
+Argument `duration_unit` must be equal to one of "years", "months", "weeks", "days", "hours", "minutes", or "seconds".

 ---